15 "Healthy" Foods that are Loaded with Sugar

 Take a moment to really think about what kind of bread you’re choosing for your sandwiches or morning toast.
 You might be choosing a kind that’s unnecessarily filled with the sweet stuff.
 Some cinnamon raisin bread can contain up to 4.5 grams of sugar per slice, while some white bread can have 3 grams per slice.

 Ezekiel 4:9® Sprouted Whole Grain Bread, on the other hand, has 0 grams sugar, 4 grams protein, 3 grams fiber, and only 80 calories per one-slice serving.

-Granola can be a delightful, crunchy treat, but many brands also load it up with sugar.
-Some can have around 12 grams of sugar per serving, if not more.
+Granola is a delightful, crunchy treat, but many brands also load it up with sugar.
+Some brands have around 12 grams of sugar per serving, if not more.
 “The best way to still enjoy these foods while avoiding unnecessary added sugar is to first and foremost make it yourself,” Maguire says.
 “Having control over the ingredients you use helps you create dishes that are tasty and healthy.”

 5. Peanut Butter

 “Another hidden source of sugar is peanut butter,” warns Berger.
 “Even brands that call themselves ‘natural’ often have sugar as the second ingredient.
 Check the label.
 The only ingredients you should see in peanut butter are peanuts and salt.”

 If you’re looking for a solid option, try Laura Scudder’s® Old Fashioned Peanut Butter that doesn’t have any added sugar.

 You probably don’t want to drench your lettuce in a sugary sauce, but many dressings are packed with added sugar.
 Some varieties contain up to 6 grams of sugar per serving, often in the form of high-fructose corn syrup.